 In June 2017, we were informed that a criminal investigation against our former CEO and a current Company employee was concluded in relation to the CONSIP School public tender process.
-The Public Prosecutor in charge of the case has requested the indictment (richiesta di rinvio a giudizio) of the aforementioned individuals.
-The hearing on the request of indictment was opened on April 20, 2018 (next hearing date to proceed with the discussion has been scheduled on July 6, 2018), moreover a competitor of the Company joined the proceeding, seeking unquantified damages from the aforementioned individuals.
-However, to date no criminal charges have been filed.
+The Public Prosecutor in charge of the case requested the indictment (richiesta di rinvio a giudizio) of the aforementioned individuals on the ground of alleged obstruction of public tender (turbativa d'asta).
+The request of indictment was granted on July 6, 2018, and the next hearing is scheduled to take place on May 23, 2019.
+However, Company cannot be held liable pursuant to LD 231 (as defined in "Business-Regulation") because the alleged infringement falls outside of the application of such legislation vis-à-vis the Company.
+Moreover, a competitor of the Company joined the proceeding seeking unqualified damages from the aforementioned individuals.
 The occurrence of one or more of the adverse consequences described above would likely have a material adverse effect on our business, reputation, financial condition and results of operation and could adversely affect our ability to pay interest on the Notes or to repay the Notes at maturity or otherwise refinance the Notes.
 The estimates provided above may not fully quantify or account for the potential impact on our business or reputation of any adverse consequences related to the CONSIP School tender litigation.
-See Report on Operations for the year ended 31 December 2017 (Section 8 - Legal Proceedings) and Annual Report 2017 (Notes n.
-13) for further information.
+See Report on Operations for the year ended December 31, 2018 (Section 8 - Update on Legal Proceedings) and Annual Report 2018 (Note n.
+14) for further information.